 State machine 640 enters state 658 if bus interface 22 is addressed (logically) as a source for a function to function transaction (EV11).
 While in state 658, state machine 640 remains in the state if no "can accept data" or "cannot accept date" has been received, and time for receiving the reply has 15 not expired (EV12), or simply returns the idle state 642 if either the destination function replied with "cannot accept data", or time for receiving the reply has expired (EV13), or returns to idle state 642 after sending null/attention first if the destination function replied with "can accept data" but 20 the source function is not ready to transmit, and time for sending data has not expired (EV14), or returns to idle state 642 after sending control/status or data first if the destination function replied with "can accept data", the source function is ready to transmit, and time for sending the reply has not 25 expired (EV15).
-Particular examples of states include sending a Null/Attn response to host 646, and accepting data 652.
-Particular examples of transitional events include timeout or end of data packet (EV8), and timeout or receipt of acknowledgment handshake packet (EV13).
-For complete definition 30 of the states and the transitional rules/events (EV1-EV15), refer to the enclosed Appendices.

-Thus, a method and apparatus for exchanging data, status and commands between serial bus elements of an hierarchy serial bus assembly using communication packets has been 35 described.
-For additional information about the method and apparatus of the present invention, refer to the enclosed Appendices.
+Thus, a method and apparatus for exchanging data, status and commands between serial bus elements of an hierarchy serial bus assembly using communication packets has been described.
+For additional information about the method and 30 apparatus of the present invention, refer to the enclosed Appendices.

-While the present invention has been described in terms of the above embodiments, those skilled in the art will 40 recognize that the invention is not limited to the embodiments described.
+While the present invention has been described in terms of the above embodiments, those skilled in the art will recognize that the invention is not limited to the embodiments described.
 The method and apparatus of the present invention can be practiced with modification and alteration within the spirit and scope of the appended claims.
-The description is thus to be regarded as illustrative instead of 45 limiting on the present invention.
+The description is thus to be regarded as illustrative instead of limiting on the present invention.